top of page

 Shandy's Elderflower Cordial

 This product is light, fragrant, and surprisingly versatile.
-Add a splash to still or sparkling water with plenty of ice, mix it into a summer mocktail, or drizzle a little over fresh fruit if you’re feeling fancy.
+You can add a splash to still or sparkling water with plenty of ice, mix it into a summer mocktail, or drizzle a little over fresh fruit if you’re feeling fancy.

-It’s one of those bottles that quietly disappear from the fridge because everyone keeps “just having a little bit.”
+It’s one of those bottles that quietly disappears from the fridge because everyone keeps “just having a little bit.”

 Elderflower Fizz